BIMseven/cs1550-SFTP-Setup/README.md

 This is a guide to set up an sftp extension to allow files hosted on Pitt's thoth server to be edited using Microsoft's Visual Studio Code.

-**NOTE: This is a guide made by a student and not Professor Khattab nor a cs1550 TA, therefore this guide may be prone to errors.**
+**NOTE: This is a guide made by a student and neither Professor Khattab nor a cs1550 TA, therefore this guide may be prone to errors.**

 0. This guide assumes that you are connected to pitt's network via some VPN.
 For